idooo/devterm-hobby-project/README.md

 2) To connect to WiFi I've tried `wpa_cli` but you need to be really smart to use it.
 Not my case.
 Fallbacked to use `nmcli` and it works like a charm

 3) Browser.
 Had some hopes for [Browsh](https://www.brow.sh/) but it's super slow (uses headless Firefox behind the scenes) and rendering getting borked in `fdterm`.
 Have to use `lynx` for now.
 And my Macbook...

+4) Translations.
+After quick search was able to find `libtranslate-bin` but there were no builds for ARM64 and I was about to start building it from sources.
+However, looked for alternatives in the apt repo and found [translate-shell](https://github.com/soimort/translate-shell).
+Works amazingly well for my needs

 ## License